deepsm007/tools/rh-gitleaks/README.md

 **NOTE:** If you are using this tool as a part of `rh-pre-commit`, setup and upgrades are already covered in `rh-pre-commit`'s docs.

+(To upgrade the tool, just run the pip or make install steps again)

 (Option 1) To install/upgrade from the **default branch**:

 ```sh